-Find out why our pick is ‘Nature Boy’ Buddy Landel but how drugs and alcohol derailed a sure-shot hall-of-fame career.
+A reader asked, “Which wrestler had the most wasted potential?”
+Find out why our pick is Buddy Landel and how poor decisions derailed a sure-shot hall-of-fame career.

 Welcome back to Ask Pro Wrestling Stories, the occasional feature where we answer your questions about any and all arcane wrestling stories, personalities, trivia, and assorted nonsense.
 It’s been a while since I’ve done one of these, so we’re just going to get right to it.